KhronosGroup/Vulkan-Tools/BUILD.md

     test_APK.sh -s <serial number> -p <platform name> -f <gtest_filter>

-#### Run Cube with Validation
+#### Run vkcube with Validation

 TODO: This must be reworked to pull in layers from the ValidationLayers repo

-Use the following steps to build, install, and run Cube for Android:
+Use the following steps to build, install, and run vkcube for Android:

     cd build-android
     ./build_all.sh
-    adb install -r ../demos/android/cube/bin/cube.apk
+    adb install -r ../demos/android/cube/bin/vkcube.apk
     adb shell am start com.example.Cube/android.app.NativeActivity

 To build, install, and run Cube with validation layers,